The invisible hand

 04 — Practitioners

-The leaders who implemented — with their successes and limits — free market principles.
-Factual, data-grounded assessments.
+The leaders who applied — with their successes and limits — free-market principles.
+Scroll: the globe stops on each country.